Homeschooling In South Carolina

 “Flexibility.”
 If you ask most any homeschool family what their favorite part of homeschooling is, that’s the word you’ll often hear in response.
 Taking your child’s education into your own hands can include taking it on the road in order to explore science, history, math, and arts experientially.

 South Carolina has a treasure trove of natural, historical, and cultural locations that will enhance your overall homeschool experience.
 Visit our Homeschool Field Trips in South Carolina blog post to discover ideas for your next learning escapade.
+Please make sure to contact each site before you plan your visit, as COVID-19 may have impacted their hours of operations.

 South Carolina Standardized Testing and Test Prep